jocelyn-stericker/oxygen/README.md

 setup, without that software, is a bit of a Rube Goldberg machine, and I hope I can make training more accessible, organized, and addicting.

+## Dependencies

+Building Oxygen requires [Rust](https://www.rust-lang.org/learn/get-started), [Node 16](https://nodejs.org/en/), and [CMake](https://cmake.org/download/) on all platforms.
+The Linux build also requires ALSA development files.

+### Linux

+I recommend installing Rust using [rustup](https://www.rust-lang.org/learn/get-started).

+Oxygen is tested with Node 16.
+If your package manager contains Node 16, I recommend using that.
+Otherwise, see [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager/).

+I recommend installing CMake via your package manager.

+In addition, on Linux, the ALSA development files are required.
+These are provided as part of the `libasound2-dev` package on Debian and Ubuntu distributions and `alsa-lib-devel` on Fedora.

+### macOS

+I recommend installing Node and CMake using brew, and Rust using [rustup](https://www.rust-lang.org/learn/get-started).

+### Windows

+I recommend installing all dependencies from the download links on their homepages.

+When installing Rust and Node on Windows, please follow the instructions in the respective installers to enable C++ Build tools.

 ## Building the CLI

 This project uses Rust.
 Once Rust is installed, you can build and run the